dealii/candi/README.md

-candi
+candi (Compile &amp; Install)
 =====

-candi - (Compile &amp; Install) - Downloads, configures, builds and install various FEM libraries, e.g. deal.II, FEniCS
+* Downloads, configures, builds and install various FEM libraries, e.g. deal.II, FEniCS
+* Set up your own projects to get tools or toolchains compiled easily

 General
 ----

 * candi is a bash script based installer tool.
+* candi is preconfigured to install a working deal.II toolchain on tested platforms
 * Open a Terminal.
-* Commands are further denoted with the prefix "$>"
+* Commands for your terminal are further denoted with the prefix "$>"
 * Do NOT copy the prefix "$>" into your terminal!

 Download